-When a logger's memory is downloaded, the data may also be added or "appended" to an already existing file from the same logger.
-Simply check the Append New Data To Existing Data File box and select which file you wish to add the data to.
+to an already existing file from the same logger.
+Check the Append New Data To Existing Data File box and select which file you wish to add the data to.

-Also, when the data is downloaded a second file can be created at the same time that is a comma separated variable format (.CSV).
-A .CSV file is also called a "flat" or ASCII file and can be opened in other applications such as spreadsheets and databases.
+Also, when the data is downloaded a second file can be created at the same time that is a comma separated value format (.csv).
+A .csv file is also called a "flat," or ASCII, file and can be opened in other applications such as spreadsheets and databases.

-The data will be saved to the folder as specified in Tools; PC Setup; Data Files Saved To: The default data folder is C:\Program Files\DENT\ELOG\Data
+The data will be saved to the folder as specified in Tools > PC Setup > Data Files Saved To: The default data folder is C:\DENT\ELOG

-To view a data file, use Data; Open Data File; and then choose the file desired.
+To view a data file, use Data > Open Data File > and then choose the file desired.

-Even if not downloaded as a .CSV file, the original binary .dat data files may be exported in a comma delimited ASCII file with a .csv extension.
-To export a data file use the command Data; Export Data File...
+Even if not downloaded as a .csv file, the original binary .dat data files may be exported in a comma delimited ASCII file with a .csv extension.
+To export a data file, use the command Data > Export Data File...

-TECH TIP: When retrieving data from a Logger that is connected to external DC power, the sampling rate is reduced from one read every three seconds to one read every 15 seconds.
-For Loggers that are operating on the internal battery the sampling rate remains at once per minute.
+TECH TIP: When retrieving data from a Logger that is connected to an outlet via an AC adapter, the sampling rate is reduced from one read every three seconds to one read every 15 seconds.
+For Loggers that are operating on the internal battery, the sampling rate remains at once per minute.